GodotVR/godot_oculus_mobile/README.md

 Deployment
 ------------
-When exporting the project apk in Godot, make sure that `Xr Mode` under the Android export `Graphics` section is set to `Oculus Mobile VR`.
+When exporting the project apk in Godot, the following Android export `Graphics` options should be set:
+- `Xr Mode` must be set to `Oculus Mobile VR`.
+- `Degrees of Freedom`:
+  - If deploying only on Oculus Quest, this must be set to `6DOF`
+  - If deploying on Oculus Go, or on Oculus Go and Oculus Quest, this must be set to `3DOF and 6DOF`